tjmaynes/image-analyzer-app/README.md

 # image-analyzer-app
-> a simple web app for analyzing images using MobileNet (via TensorflowJS) and hosted on Cloudflare Pages
+> a simple web app for analyzing images using MobileNet

 ## Requirements